MicrosoftDocs/entra-docs/docs/identity/saas-apps/github-provisioning-tutorial.md

 ---
 title: 'Tutorial: User provisioning for GitHub'
-description: Learn how to configure Microsoft Entra ID to automatically provision and de-provision user organization membership in GitHub Enterprise Cloud.
+description: Learn how to configure Microsoft Entra ID to automatically provision and deprovision user organization membership in GitHub Enterprise Cloud.

 author: twimmers
 manager: CelesteDG